The Troubles of a Gnome: Sequels and adaptations

 The author considered writing a sequel to the novel, but this plan was not realized.
 The work was adapted for the stage, including productions in 1998 (Lalka Theatre) and 2016 (Gry i Ludzie Theatre).

 In the early 2000s, Se-ma-for worked on a puppet film based on the book titled Maru – Tajemniczy Talizman (Maru – The Mysterious Talisman), directed by Jacek Łechtański.
-The film was described in the media as a Polish animated superproduction with over 50 puppet characters, but it was never completed.
+The film was described in the media as a planned Polish animated superproduction with over 50 puppet characters, but it was never completed.
 The book is also available as an audiobook (2017, read by Anna Polony).